IgorAndradee/IgorAndradee/README.md

 I have professional experience in the main stacks with web and hybrid mobile development, focused on the main technologies like Angular and React on the front-end, .NET Core and NodeJS on the back-end and relational and non-relational databases like SQL Server and MongoDB.

 Always willing to learn and help the team in order to add value to the final product.
-In constant search for challenges that may develop positively in personal and professional growth.😀
+In constant search for challenges that may develop positively in personal and professional growth.

 - 🔭 I’m currently working on improve my code skills.
 - 🌱 I’m currently learning more about .NET Core.